Cyriaque Lamar

 The head convulsed with tepid laughter.

 “See, that’s the genius of Leviathan.
 It’s all results, without the brinkmanship!
-The occasional influencer casualty is bad enough, so why risk Q4 on full-blown genocide?
+The occasional influencer casualty is bad enough: why risk Q4 on full-blown genocide?
 Why not sleep easy, knowing that your legacy is being handled by the most esteemed material solutions team in the industry?
 Leviathan takes the path of least resistance, and shatters it to pieces.
 And hey, if things go haywire, you can always blame the hay!”

 A single, distant cough plunked out of the head.